About Us

 We pride ourselves on completing each job from the concept to the product produced.
 By beginning with hand-drawn blueprints before using CAD in MasterCam and Solidworks, our technicians thoughtfully plan a project using the machines and techniques necessary to produce the best product in the most efficient and cost-effective way.

 If our workload permits, we are willing to accommodate tight timeframes for rapid turnaround.
-Please inquire about this when requesting a quote and we will do our best to assist you.
+Please inquire about this when requesting an estimate and we will do our best to assist you.

 Quality Assurance